 29 July 2025

-Despite biodiversity net gain for minor developments/small sites only being launched less than 18 months ago, the Government have consulted on BNG for minor developments/small sites, suggested introducing a new category of ‘medium’ sites, and looked at improving BNG on brownfield sites.
+Despite Biodiversity Net Gain for minor developments and small sites being launched less than 18 months ago, the UK Government has consulted on introducing a new category of ‘medium’ sites, and begun to look at improving BNG on brownfield sites.

 image

-Informed by a workshop of ISEP members and key stakeholders, ISEP noted the following:
+Informed by a workshop of ISEP members and key stakeholders, ISEP noted the following considerations should be taken into account:

 ISEP made the following recommendations: